Why We Should Look to Them for Guidance

 by Leatrice Evanne Asher

 This earthly plane is where the lessons that need to be learned by its inhabitants come into being.
-If adversities were received as such they would be approached differently, not as something undeserved, not as another irksome event that we have to try and get through.
-If we are always either recoiling from difficulties or suppressing them, how can we really know their true nature?
+If adversities were received as such, they would be approached differently, not as something undeserved, not as another irksome event that we have to try and get through.
+If we are always either recoiling from difficulties or suppressing them, how can we know their true nature?
 It’s our resistance itself that makes our lessons grow so formidable.
-Yet, once we allow, whatever is trying to reach us, the opportunities for growth and for experiencing deeper, profounder levels of enjoyment, appreciation, relationship, and self-knowledge can be limitless.
-We will penetrate into deep and mysterious regions of our being—regions we wouldn’t otherwise think of investigating.
+Yet, once we allow whatever is trying to reach us, the opportunities for growth and for experiencing deeper, more profound levels of enjoyment, appreciation, relationship, and self-knowledge can be limitless.
+We will penetrate deep and mysterious regions of our being—regions we wouldn’t otherwise consider investigating.

 The way that we deal with events that throw us off-kilter is commonly related to our conditioning, how we are shaped throughout life by family and society.
-We can’t disregard that conditioning that so deeply shapes us; we can only transform it through knowledge, knowledge of the self, and the higher-order of things.
-Religion and psychology are places often looked to for the easing of our troubles and in many instances, they do provide a welcome relief from feelings of disquietude, and other emotional states.
-But as these forms of support frequently exert influence through a kind of conditioning or a particular framework of thought, as well, alleviation of discomfort is oftentimes a temporary solution, one that keeps us going until the next incident disturbs us.
+We can’t disregard that conditioning that so profoundly shapes us; we can only transform it through knowledge, knowledge of the self, and the higher-order of things.
+Religion and psychology are places often sought to ease our troubles, and in many instances, they do provide a welcome relief from feelings of disquietude and other emotional states.
+But as these forms of support frequently exert influence through a kind of conditioning or a particular framework of thought, as well, alleviation of discomfort is often a temporary solution, one that keeps us going until the next incident disturbs us.

-Beneath physical and emotional disturbances there often lies another source of discomfiture, one that is important to be aware of but may be difficult to name.
-Angst is a vague but deeper feeling of dread or foreboding which is usually related to philosophical or metaphysical uncertainties; such as questioning who and what we are, why we are here, and the purpose of it all.
-Although angst is experienced by many, it’s not easy to address because it’s a more generalized feeling of something being out of sync, but what is that “something” and what is it out of sync with?
-Wherever we might turn for that understanding or solace will only be provisionally helpful unless that turning is to the wider vista of Eternal Truths.
+Beneath physical and emotional disturbances, there often lies another source of discomfort, which is important to be aware of but may be difficult to name.
+Angst is a vague but deeper feeling of dread or foreboding, which is usually related to philosophical or metaphysical uncertainties, such as questioning who and what we are, why we are here, and the purpose of it all.
+Although angst is experienced by many, it’s not easy to address because it’s a more generalized feeling of something being out of sync, but what is that something, and what is it out of sync with?
+Wherever we might turn for that understanding and solace will only be provisionally helpful unless that turning is to the broader vista of Eternal Truths.

-Eternal Truths represent the inherent, immortal, and supreme system of justice that is of absolute, objective, and unbounded by time or place.
+Eternal Truths represent the inherent, immortal, and supreme system of justice that is absolute, objective, and unbounded by time or place.
 We can be in accord with these Truths.
-We have the ability to perceive things as they are.
+We can perceive things as they are.
 When we feel stuck in painful situations and can’t find a way to return ourselves to equilibrium, willingness to look beyond our usual operating system, to that which is perpetual and abiding, can bring to light the reason for (and thus the knowing of) those underlying feelings of uneasiness and apprehension.

 This earthly dwelling place is a version of reality that is transitory.
 It is of time — the arising and falling away of nature matter.
 Whatever unsettles us will only find temporary relief if we continue to view what disturbs us from that transient reality.
-We can know that which exists in fact because we can access and validate those facts in our daily lives.
-As those matters of factuality are affirmed, through reasoned thinking and direct experience, they become an integral part of our knowing things as they are.
-Once something is known it can be accessed whenever correct information and guidance are needed.
-In this way, we take our troubles to the wisest and most judicious place we can look to for truth — the place of Eternal Truths.
+We can know that the reality of existence because we can access and validate that information in our daily lives.
+As those matters of factuality are affirmed through reasoned thinking and direct experience, they become an integral part of our knowing things as they are.
+Once something is known, it can be accessed whenever correct information and guidance are needed.
+In this way, we take our troubles to the wisest and most judicious place we can look to for Truth — the place of Eternal Truths.

-Karma, a Sanskrit word that refers to the universal principle of cause and effect is one such Eternal Truth.
-When confusion, denial, and all the other ways that we try to avoid or deal with pain are unsuccessful, the understanding of Karma, as well as other universal realities, can reshape our response, ease our perturbations.
-If you feel stuck you can unstick yourself.
+Karma, a Sanskrit word that refers to the universal principle of cause and effect, is one such Eternal Truth.
+When confusion, denial, and all the other ways that we try to avoid or deal with pain are unsuccessful, the understanding of Karma and other universal realities can reshape our response and ease our perturbations.
+If you feel stuck, you can unstick yourself.
 That’s saying a lot, that we can partake of information that will set us on a different path, one that we can trust because we will have directly experienced its trustworthiness.
-It’s through these universal and absolute truths that we can make comprehensible the lessons that are ours to learn.
+Through these universal and absolute truths, we can make comprehensible the lessons that are ours to learn.
 Lessons once learned can liberate us from pain, quell our disquietude, connect us to a higher degree of consciousness.

-The system of absolute justice may have correspondence to edicts that are advocated by many religious sects.
+The system of absolute justice may have correspondence to mandates that are advocated by many religious sects.
 However, the practice of those religious precepts will be finite if they do not extend to the infinite — laws that function intrinsically through Conscious awareness.
 Anyone can align with and apply the wisdom of these immortal principles to their life circumstances.
 No go-between is required because these fundamental truths are constitutive to all existence.
-Until the purpose and functioning of these immortal truths are more widely known and applied, religions do serve an important role in teaching ethics and morality to the inhabitants of the earth.
+Until the purpose and functioning of these eternal truths are more widely known and applied, religions serve an important role in teaching ethics and morality to the earth’s inhabitants.
 Those moral edicts are needed to keep humanity on the right footing.
-Without codes of righteous behavior to follow there would be chaos and mayhem.
+Without codes of righteous behavior to follow, there would be chaos and mayhem.

-Pain and the desire to be pain-free will, at some point in a lifetime, spur the desire to look beyond our usual field of inquiry.
+Pain and the desire to be pain-free will spur the urge to look beyond our usual field of inquiry at some point in a lifetime(s).
 Until then, this perfectly functioning order of justice may not resonate.
-If you have not found relief from distress and despair it may be useful to ask if those earthly experiences that are usually sought after: love, fame, fortune ever really satisfy, ever ease your troubled heart, or are they more often the precursors of pain?
+If you have not found relief from distress and despair, it may be helpful to ask if those earthly experiences that are usually sought after: love, fame, fortune ever really satisfy, ever ease your troubled heart, or are they more often the precursors of pain?
 Although those longed-for things may provide some pleasure or relief for a while, anything of nature-matter will be ephemeral because that’s what nature-matter, which includes the human body, is, a product of time.
 The system of laws and justice of a higher-order is where all is governed through rightness and reason.
-It’s where presence is throughout and Eternal Truths prevail.
+It’s where presence is throughout, and Eternal Truths prevail.
 It is where we can turn for clarity and certitude.
-Usually, we lodge in sensations of the conditioned body and psyche, crave their removal, or continuance.
-The earnest desire to shift our awareness to something other than the removal of pain, or the thrill of sensations, can place us in the position of a conscious agent for change, not someone who is just acted upon.
-When the desire for correct information is stalwart and unwavering an opening is created for Eternal Truths to reach us anywhere, at any time, in any circumstance because illumination is a wellspring within the province of our being.
+Usually, we lodge in sensations of the conditioned body and psyche, crave their removal or continuance.
+The earnest desire to shift our awareness to something other than the reduction of pain, or the thrill of sensations, can place us in the position of a conscious agent for change, not someone who is just acted upon.
+When the desire for correct information is stalwart and unwavering, an opening is created for Eternal Truths to reach us anywhere, at any time, in any circumstance because illumination is a wellspring within the province of our being.